AndreasZeissner/blog_pass/index.md

 ---
 RAW
 ---
 Since I was more and more often in our office in Munich the last few weeks, I decided to tryout NixOS on an old MacBook Air.
-NixOS is a Linux distribution, that makes it easy to configure your machine over some nix-Configuration Files.
-I used the chance to cleanup some stuff, make some necessary backups and to give pass a try.Pass is [ pass.org? ] a lightweight tool, to handle your passwordmanagment on the command line.
+NixOS is a Linux distribution, that makes it easy to configure your machine over some nix-configuration Files.
+I used the chance to cleanup some stuff, make some necessary backups and to give pass a try.
+Pass is a lightweight tool to handle your passwordmanagment on the command line, you can find more information about it at https://www.passwordstore.org.

 ## My problems with KeePass
 ---